DrNaki/Box_Crawler/README.md

 # Box Crawler
 Easily download all the videos and PDF files from tus.app.box.com.

-## Install
+## Environment

+* Python 3.7 and above are recommended

+* Anaconda is recommended

-This project uses [FFmpeg](https://github.com/BtbN/FFmpeg-Builds/releases) and requests.
+* This project uses [FFmpeg](https://github.com/BtbN/FFmpeg-Builds/releases) and requests.
 Go check them out if you don't have them locally installed.

 ```sh
 $ requests